 |Growing Older with A Developmental Disability: Physical and Cognitive Changes And Their Implications|

-This webpage explains the changes that happen for people with disabilities as they grow older.
+This web based article explains the changes that happen for people with disabilities as they grow older.

 |Long Term Support for Individuals With Disabilities: Supporting Adults with Mental Retardation and/or Developmental Disabilities|